mariiinda/gatsby-theme-recipes/packages/gatsby-theme-recipes/README.md

     ├── gatsby-config.js
     └── package.json
 ```
+Create a folder 'posts' and add at least one recipe inside.
+Its recommended to have a folder for each recipe, with a .mdx file for your recipe content and an image inside an images folder.

-1. Create `gatsby-config.js` and add the theme:
+### 3. Create `gatsby-config.js` and add the theme:

 Add `@marinda/gatsby-theme-recipes` as a plugin in `gatsby-config.js`.
 `@marinda/gatsby-theme-recipes` is configurable through plugin options.